- Losing someone you care about is always hard.

 How a person reacts to loss depends on many things, and it can feel different for everyone.
 How close was the relationship?
 Was the loss expected or sudden?
 If the loss involves a death, was the death from an illness or caused by an accident or act of violence?
 What impact does your loss have on your day-to-day life or future plans?
 If you’ve already experienced a loss, each new loss can sometimes bring up painful feelings and memories.

 It’s normal for your reaction to loss to change over time.
+An important part of the healing process is feeling and accepting the emotions that come as a result of the loss.
 At first you might have a feeling of numbness.
-You might also experience “denial”, which means that it doesn’t feel like the loss really happened.
+You might also experience denial, which means that it doesn’t feel like the loss really happened.
 After you have accepted that the loss is real, it’s common to experience all kinds of very powerful feelings such as anger and extreme sadness.
 It’s also common to feel guilt in response to a loss, as if you could have done something to prevent the loss, or you should have been more caring or thoughtful before the loss happened.
 All of these feelings are normal.

 It may take a long time, but you will eventually come to accept the loss.
 Over time, your feelings will become less intense.
 Nothing, not even time can change the fact that you’ve had a loss, but you can get back to your daily routine.
 No one can say exactly how long it will take, but give yourself time, and you’ll start to feel better each day.